 History of Inn by the Sea

 Guests enjoy elegant hospitality and spectacular ocean views at Inn by The Sea, perched above sandy Crescent Beach, in the charming coastal town of Cape Elizabeth.
-Inn by The Sea is located on the site of the former Crescent Beach Inn, but the site has welcomed visitors to the Maine shore for a century.
+Inn by The Sea is located on the site of the former Crescent Beach Inn, but the site has welcomed visitors to the Maine coast for a century.

-The seaside property has been a hospitality destination dating back to the early 1900's with a simple building near the shore and later cottages named Green Gables.
-The Johnson family owned and operated small cottages and a popular Inn for over thirty years.
+The seaside Inn by the Sea has been a hospitality destination dating back to the early 1900's with a simple building near the shore and later cottages named Green Gables.
+In the 1930's the Johnson family owned and operated small cottages and a popular Inn for over thirty years.
 The Inn's name was changed to Crescent Beach Inn, and in 1964 was sold and winterized.

-In 2018 the Beach suites were completely renovated over the winter and reopened in time for the summer season.
+In 2018: The Beach suites were completely renovated over the winter and reopened in time for the summer season.
 (Natalie Sheedy Design)

 (Image: Inn by the Sea on the ocean side in 1993)

-FMI: Rauni Kew, Inn by the Sea, 40 Bowery beach Road, Cape Elizabeth, MAINE 04107.
+FMI: Rauni Kew, PR Manager Inn by the Sea, 40 Bowery Beach Road, Cape Elizabeth, MAINE 04107.
 207.799.3134 firstname.lastname@example.org